 As a result, we are changing and adapting our existing food services to ensure those most in need get all the help and support on offer from our Food Poverty Service.

 The Dundrum Foodbank closed this month – those who attended the foodbank are linking directly with our caseworkers.
 Dun Laoghaire Community Café and Foodbank will close at the end of March.
-This coincides with plans by the local council to redevelop the Eblana avenue premises and Boylan centre.
-The foodbank in Darndale in North East Dublin will close on 14th April.
+This coincides with plans by the local council to redevelop the Eblana Avenue premises and Boylan Centre.
+From 14th April, the Society of St. Vincent De Paul will take over the operation of the foodbank in Darndale in North East Dublin.

 Our caseworkers and café teams are already engaged with those who come to us for food and redirecting them to the casework service.
 Every family and person in need will continue to receive food from Crosscare.